 The Google Docs scam played on complacency and isn’t the only example.
 Courier companies have been given a similar treatment.
 The major players, including UPS, DPD and DHL, have all been subjected to imposter communications.
 Recipients are asked to click a link to access more information about a parcel or have been asked for a payment to release goods.
 The email bears all the hallmarks of the courier company named, with authentic branding and logos.
 Unfortunately, it is an illusion, with the attached link giving hackers access to your system, and the ability to fraudulently harvest details and payments from unsuspecting victims.

 The biggest issue is that if you have interacted with a company or individual before then, you will have little reticence in doing so again.
 Cybercriminals play on this complacency and use it to their advantage.
 However, there are simple ways to avoid being duped:

 - Stop and search for inconsistencies.
 Pause and consider whether the email looks identical to others you have received.
 Are there any slight variations?
 Check the company’s website, to ensure the branding and logo really do match up.
 If in any doubt delete the email, or call the company to ask whether they have, or ever would, ask for the details requested.

 - Hover over the link.
-The simplest test to see whether an email is from who it claims is hover over the link and check the URL displayed.
+The simplest test to see whether an email is from who it claims to be from is to hover over the link and check the URL displayed.
 It will become immediately obvious that the email is fake if the URL has no relation to the company is has supposedly been sent from.